visgl/deck.gl/API-GUIDELINES.md

   to achieve the same effect.
 E.g. an `elevationOffset` or `elevationScale` propscould be handled by the `modelMatrix` prop in many situations.

-* **Documentation** Extra care must be taken with documentation to make sure that the layer user understands the interaction between the modifying props and accessors (E.g. `getRadius` vs. `radiusScale`), as well as the making clear what units the value being scaled is in (meters etc.)
+* **Documenation** Extra care must be taken with documentation to make sure that the layer user understands the interaction between modifying props and accessors.

 * **Default values** Unless there are strong reasons, multiplicative props (e.g. `radiusScale`) should always default to 1, and additive props to 0.
-  Other choices are likely to cause surprises for users.

 ### Naming rules for groups of uniform-related props